Skip to main content

 There is no flat answer.
 Your premium depends on the car model, type class, regional class, no-claims class, annual mileage, and chosen deductible.
 The German Insurance Association (GDV) publishes the key figures every year.

-For 2026, the industry reports an average premium increase of around eight percent compared to 2025.
+For 2026, cheap-segment new-contract prices across all car-insurance types are about seven percent higher year-on-year, according to the Verivox index.
+The biggest rise - about eight percent - hits Vollkasko (full coverage) specifically.
 Higher repair costs and rising claims figures are the main drivers.
 If you do not actively shop around or renegotiate, most insurers will simply pass the increase to you.

 What drives your Teilkasko premium